 5. Magento Developer Boot Camp (Global)

 The Developer Boot Camp events, organized by Wagento, are targeted at hardcore coders.
 The barrier to entry, in terms of technical requirements, is high.
-The February 2018 event, taking place in Mexico City, requires “a working knowledge of HTML, CSS, XML, PHP 5.0+ and object-oriented programming techniques”.
+The event requires “a working knowledge of HTML, CSS, XML, PHP 5.0+ and object-oriented programming techniques”.
 And it’s in Spanish.
 Not for everyone then, but well worth a look if becoming a proficient Magento coder is your goal.

 6. Mage Test Fest (Netherlands)

 Run by Yireo, one of Europe’s leading Magento agencies, Mage Test Fest is “all about testing – vital for clean coding.”
-The November 2017 edition takes place in the historic city of Amersfoort, spans four days, and the presentations are given in English.
+The event spans four days, and the presentations are given in English.